ToxicFrog/doom-mods/indestructable/README.md

 ## Compatibility

+This mod should be compatible with almost anything; the main exception is things that rely heavily on scripted damage that bypasses defences and damage modifiers.

-This mod should be compatible with anything.
-If using it with Laevis, you should load it after Laevis proper.
+If using it with Gun Bonsai, load Indestructable *first*.

 ## License

-This is released under the same MIT license as the rest of Laevis.
+This is released under the same MIT license as the rest of this repo.
+See [COPYING.md](./COPYING.md) for details.